-8. Vgate OBD2 Male To Dual Female Y Cable
+8. Vgate Male to Dual Female OBD2 Extension Cord

 Another great option if you need to connect two devices to your OBD2 port is the Vgate OBD2 Male to Dual Female Y Cable.
 It plugs easily into any OBD2 port, thanks to the right angle connector on the male plug.
 Once you have it hooked up, both devices will work simultaneously without issue.

 The build quality is high on the Vgate OBD2 Y Connector.
-The fit is perfect on any device or vehicle, and the wire is well-insulated against damage from outside as well as heat from the inside.
+The fit is perfect on any device or vehicle.
+Also, the wire is well-insulated against damage from the outside and heat from the inside.
 So long as the thicker cable won’t interfere with your installation, it’s a quality OBD2 cable for all applications.

 - Male connector has a right-angle connection